waltersblake/waltersblake/README.md

 ### Hi there 👋

-- 🌱 I’m currently learning Kotlin and Ktor
+- 🌱 I’m currently learning Kotlin and Go
-- 💬 Ask me about working together on Java/JVM projects
+- 💬 Ask me about working together on Java/JVM projects or Go projects
 - 📫 How to reach me: email

 <!--